A quick guide to LINQ with examples

 namespace.

-Our first LINQ method: Where
+3. Let’s use our first LINQ method: Where

-To work with LINQ, we need to be comfortable with delegates and lambda functions.
-C# has two built-in delegates: Func and Action.
 In a few words: a delegate is a pointer to a method.
 And a lambda function is a method with only the parameters and the body.
+C# has two built-in delegates: Func and Action.

-How to filter a collection with LINQ?
+How to filter a collection with Where

 .